 I have many friends who have been gifting me with glorious bags of lemons!
 I love lemon anything, so this has been so wonderful to have these on hand, especially with the prices of groceries lately.

-Whipping up a batch of lemon curd is fairly easy with this recipe, plus I love using part honey in the recipe, as it doesn’t tend to spike my blood sugar as much.
+Whipping up a batch of lemon curd is fairly easy with for these honey tea biscuits, plus I love using part honey in the recipe, as it doesn’t tend to spike my blood sugar as much.
 Check out the recipe in the link below, if you are interested.